ship-armada/armada/GOVERNANCE.md

 **Governance quiet period.** No proposals may be submitted for the first 7 days after crowdfund finalization.
 This is a **one-time constructor-set bootstrapping constant**, not a reusable governance parameter.
 It applies once and has no effect after expiry.
 Any emergency during this window is handled by the Security Council.

-All parameters are themselves governable via extended proposal.
+All reusable governance parameters listed above are themselves governable via extended proposal.
+The one-time governance quiet period (7 days post-crowdfund finalization) is a constructor-set bootstrapping constant and is not governable — see §Governance quiet period.

 ---